Naval Air Weapons Station China Lake: Naval Air Weapons Station

 In January 1992, the Naval Weapons Center and the Pacific Missile Test Center Point Mugu were disestablished and joined with naval units at Kirtland AFB in Albuquerque and at the White Sands Missile Range at White Sands, NM as a single command - the Naval Air Warfare Center Weapons Division (NAWCWD) of the Naval Air Systems Command (NAVAIR).
-At the same time, the physical plant at China Lake was designated as a Naval Air Weapons Station and became host of the NAVAIR Weapons Division, performing the base-keeping functions.
+At the same time, the physical plant at China Lake was designated as a Naval Air Weapons Station and became the host of the NAVAIR Weapons Division, performing the base-keeping functions.

-In 1982 the community area of China Lake, including most of base housing, was annexed by the City of Ridgecrest.
-In 2013, Congress reserved China Lake's acreage for military use for an additional 25 years.
+In 1982, the community area of China Lake, including most of the base housing, was annexed by the City of Ridgecrest.
+In 2013, Congress reserved China Lake's acreage for an additional 25 years for military use.

 In 2014, U.S. Representative Kevin McCarthy of California introduced a bill to permanently designate Naval Air Weapons Station China Lake property for military use, arguing it would save taxpayer money and enhance the base's mission.
 The bill would add 25000 acre, including about 7500 acre that were part of a bombing range in San Bernardino County, as well as 19000 acre along the station's southwest boundary.
-The Bureau of Land Management said that DoD needs could change in future decades and that it is a popular recreation area with trail riding, camp sites and hunting, and an important wildlife corridor, especially for the threatened desert tortoise.
+The Bureau of Land Management said that DoD needs could change in future decades and that it is a popular recreation area with trail riding, campsites, and hunting, and an important wildlife corridor, especially for the threatened desert tortoise.

+Between November 7 and 9, 2018, NAWS was used as the filming location for the fictional Mach 10-capable aircraft known as Darkstar featured in the opening scene of Paramount's Top Gun: Maverick, later released in 2022.

 In July 2019, two large earthquakes struck Southern California; both had epicenters within the NAWS boundaries.
 The first, on July 4, a 6.4 magnitude quake, caused no injuries at NAWS, and the initial reports showed that all buildings were intact.
-The second, a 7.1 magnitude earthquake on July 5, resulted in the facility being evaluated as "not mission capable”.
-The report shows that officials assessed all buildings, utilities and facilities — 3,598 structures in all — for 13 days after the earthquakes and found damage totaled $5.2 billion.
+The second, a 7.1 magnitude earthquake on July 5, resulted in the facility being evaluated as "not mission capable".
+The report shows that officials assessed all buildings, utilities, and facilities — 3,598 structures in all — for 13 days after the earthquakes and found damage totaled $5.2 billion.
 Replacing buildings alone would cost $2.2 billion, but officials also must replace or repair specialized equipment, furniture, machine tools, telecommunication assets and other facilities.